Campaign to Save Welshpool’s Wales Air Ambulance Base

 Over the years, countless residents have benefited from this life-saving service, and they have generously donated to and fundraised for it.
 I know that we all recognise the vital role that the Air Ambulance service plays in our area.

-Following the decision, I also raised the decision by the Committee as an urgent question in the Senedd, as I firmly believed the Welsh Government, who are ultimately responsible, should intervene and the proposals be called in for a decision to be taken by Welsh Government Ministers, following further debate within the Senedd.
-Sadly, the calls I made were dismissed by the Health Minister, Eluned Morgan MS. She even confirmed that she believed that this new service would see improvements.
+Following the decision, I have continued to raise the decision by the Committee in the Senedd, as I firmly believe the Welsh Government, who are ultimately responsible, should intervene and the proposals be called in for a decision to be taken by Welsh Government Ministers.

-We’d like to thank supporters for their determination in seeing this through to a positive outcome.
-We also thank the Health Boards, clinicians, and other health professionals that have challenged or spoken out against the decision taken.
-We hope decision makers will re-consider this decision, and work to regain the trust of the communities of rural Wales without being forced to consider doing so by a judge.
+I’d like to thank supporters for their determination in seeing this through to a positive outcome.
+I also thank the Health Boards, clinicians, and other health professionals that have challenged or spoken out against the decision taken.
+I still hope decision makers will re-consider this decision, and work to regain the trust of the communities of rural Wales without being forced to consider doing so by a judge.